Updated on 2026-05-26 GMT+08:00

 • If a pod is created when the function is disabled or in a cluster of an earlier version, it cannot access metadata regardless of the function status.
 To grant a pod access to metadata, it must be rebuilt while the function is enabled.

-Network Policies (supported by clusters using the container tunnel network model)
+Network Policies (available in clusters using the container tunnel networks)

 • Disabled: The network policy capability is not supported, and the created policies do not take effect.

-• Enabled: If the CIDR blocks of a customer's service conflict with the on-premises CIDR blocks, the link to a newly added gateway may not be established.
+• Enabled: If a customer's Service CIDR block conflicts with an on-premises CIDR block, the link to a newly added gateway may not be established.

 For example, when a cluster accesses an external address through a Direct Connect connection, the switch outside the cloud does not support ip-option.
-If the network policy is enabled, the network access may fail.
+If this configuration is enabled, the network access may fail.

 Service Settings